Showing posts with label Prime Minister Pay. Show all posts

 What is shocking is this is nothing compared to what corrupt Members of Parliament steal in DSIP and Development Funds annually.

-It is interesting to hear Union leaders who have close associations with Government Ministers publicly announce they do not support the one day boycott on Friday, yet very silent about their workers welfare.
+It is interesting to hear Union leaders who have close associations with Government Ministers publicly announce they do not support the one-day boycott on Friday, yet very silent about their workers' welfare.

-What is absurd is that these Union leaders feed from the workers contributions just like Politicians are paid by tax payers money only to end up stealing from them.
+What is absurd is that these Union leaders feed from the workers' contributions just like Politicians are paid by taxpayers' money only to end up stealing from them.

-As a Member of Parliament it would be one thing to be paid well if we actually earned our wages by running the country properly.
+As a Member of Parliament, it would be one thing to be paid well if we actually earned our wages by running the country properly.

-MPs proposed Pay Increas
+MPs Proposed Pay Increase

-I have received information O'Neill Government is proposing to increase MPs wages and backdate the increase to 2016.
-The justification being the sharp increase in cost of living (CPI).
-What is absurd is O'Neill Government are responsible for the sharp increase in cost of goods, so Members of Parliament may give ourselves a pay rise but what about the rest of country who essentially pays for our wages.
+What is absurd is that the O'Neill Government is responsible for the sharp increase in the cost of goods, so Members of Parliament may give ourselves a pay rise but what about the rest of the country who essentially pays for our wages.

 Teaching Service Fixation Agreement (2014-2016) - PNG Public Service Pay Scale